ranhn/Flink/README.md

 Repair recommendations:

-1. Upgrade to the latest version。
+1. Upgrade to the latest version.